 In the field of substance abuse and mental health treatment, a dual diagnosis refers to the phenomenon of having a substance use disorder (SUD) and one or more concurrent psychiatric disorders simultaneously.
 Diagnosing mental health problems in a person with a developmental disability requires information from various sources and settings.

-Dual diagnosis is a progressive field, both in understanding basic communication and in creating sound approaches to anticipation, treatment and recovery.
+Comorbidities are often difficult to diagnose as the side effects of one can always add up or cause another.
+Dual diagnosis is an evolving field, both in understanding basic communication and in creating sound approaches to prevention, treatment, and recovery.
 Unfortunately, people with comorbidity continue to face challenges in recovery due to inadequate or inaccessible services, longer diagnosis times, and less treatment delivery.
 An article published in Psychology Today states that “Compared to people who have a single disorder, those with a combination of disorders may experience more serious medical and mental health challenges and may also require longer treatment periods.
 Dual diagnosis refers to neurological problems analyzed at least simultaneously, such as the use of dangerous drugs and alcohol.
-The impact of these addiction disorders is not only limited to individual suffering, but they often end up enveloping the happiness, comfort, and stability of the entire family or household.
+The impact of these addiction disorders is not only limited to individual suffering but often ends up affecting the happiness, comfort, and stability of the entire family or household.

-Dual diagnosis adds to the difficulty of diagnosis, dual diagnosis, treatment and recovery, and may be associated with increased relapse rates.
-After drug restriction, psychological maladjustment could be considered free from substance use if the manifestations really continue and the person (involved with comorbidity) meets the standards of the emotional well-being condition. .
+Dual diagnosis adds to the difficulty of diagnosis, dual diagnosis, treatment, and recovery and may be associated with increased relapse rates.
+After drug restriction, psychological maladjustment could be considered free from substance use if the symptoms still persist and the person (with comorbidity) meets the criteria for mental wellbeing.